Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 * The querier initiates a query to gather the metric data.
 * Metric data is pulled from the Thanos store and Thanos sidecar.
 The querier performs mandatory operations such filtering, aggregation and compactipn.
 * The metrics are delivered to the user.

-* >Similar ctions are done in push mode, except receive takes the sidecar's place.
+> Similar actions are done in push mode, except receive takes the sidecar's place.

 ###### Deployment:
 * Set up a Prometheus server instance.